Dental Implants at Implant Dentistry Northwest

 Existing Denture Compatibility

-The other nice thing is if you have an existing denture already, you don't necessarily have to have a new denture made.
+The good news are that if you have an existing denture already, you don't necessarily have to have a new denture made.
 We've had many patients where we just placed a couple of implants and retained their existing dentures to those implants.
 It's what I call the best bang for your buck in dentistry.
 If you have a denture, we can place a couple of implants and secure that denture in place for you.